llendway/parameterized_reporting_canssi/README.md

-# parameterized_reporting_canssi
+# Parameterized reporting with RMarkdown

-Slides and material for the Parameterized Reporting with RMarkdown talk at CANSSI Ontario Statistical Software Conference.
+The material in this repo are for a talk at CANSSI Ontario Statistical Software Conference. on November 10th, 2022.

+The slides.html file have the slides which will direct you to other materials in this repo.